 In females,* infertility is the inability to become pregnant or stay pregnant.
 To learn how Femara treats infertility, see this article.

-When used for infertility, side effects of Femara are expected to be the same as when the drug is used to treat breast cancer.† But females* in clinical studies of Femara for infertility reported some additional side effects such as:
+When used for infertility, side effects of Femara are expected to be the same as when the drug is used to treat breast cancer.† But females in a 2015 study of Femara for infertility also reported abdominal bloating.
+This side effect was not reported in clinical trials of Femara for breast cancer.

 If you have questions about taking Femara for infertility, talk with your doctor.

-† For more information, see “Mild side effects of Femara” and “Serious side effects of Femara” above.
+† For more information, see the “Mild side effects of Femara” and “Serious side effects of Femara” sections above.

 Could I have side effects of Femara after stopping treatment?